Nine need-to-know benefits of life insurance

 What is term life?

 Term life insurance lasts a certain number of years, then ends.
 You choose the term when you take out the policy.
 Common terms are 10, 20, or 30 years.
-Term life insurance policies are designed to be cost effective and consideration should be given to the insurer’s financial strength.1
+Term life insurance policies are designed to be cost-effective and consideration should be given to the insurer’s financial strength.2

 What is permanent life insurance?

 Permanent life insurance policies offer a death benefit and can also offer cash value accumulation.
 The death benefit is what is paid to your beneficiaries when you pass away.
-Cash value accumulation is a separate component that allows you to access your policy value while you’re still alive through loans and withdrawals if there are sufficient funds available.1 Permanent life insurance lasts from the time you purchase the policy to the time you pass away, as long as you pay the required premiums to keep the policy in force.
-Generally, permanent life insurance is more expensive when compared to term life insurance because of additional features and benefits that these policies have, although a permanent life insurance policy can be less expensive than successive term policies taken until the policy holder is no longer insurable.
+Cash value accumulation is a separate component that allows you to access your policy value while you’re still alive through loans and withdrawals if the policy terms allow, and if there are sufficient funds available.1 Permanent life insurance lasts from the time you purchase the policy to the time you pass away, as long as you pay the required premiums to keep the policy in force.
+Generally, permanent life insurance is more expensive when compared to term life insurance since these policies typically offer additional features and benefits.
 There are several different types of permanent life insurance, such as whole life, universal life, index universal life, and variable universal life.
-Because each of these types of permanent life insurance has unique features, it’s vital for you to discuss your life insurance needs with a financial professional to determine what type of permanent life insurance meets your unique needs.
+Because each of these types of life insurance policies has unique features, you should talk to a financial professional to determine if permanent life insurance is right for you, and if so, which policy type best meets your specific needs.

 Benefits of life insurance